samueltann/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:warning: Common Mistake:
-Searching for partial words - the filter only matches complete tag words.
+The filter only matches complete attribute values, it does not work for partial values.
 </div>

 ![Result of filtering students](images/filterUI.png)